Saurabhvsharma/ypg2yui3/README.md

 #### Exercise Notes

-* In this tutorial I've opted for in-line code much of the time, this isn't best practice, it is just convienent here
+* In this tutorial I've opted for [in-line][5] code for convienence
 * One approach to the solution - [digital-clock.html](digital-clock.html), review it and compare with your own code.

-### Exercise Which Page Am I on?
+### Exercise Where Am I?

+- Programming goal
-- Programming goal: compare the page name in _window.location.href_ with the _href_ in a _ul_ list of anchors elements, if there is a match set a _here_ class on the _li_ element and replace the anchor element with the innerHTML of the anchor.
+    + compare the page name in _window.location.href_ with the _href_ in a _ul_ list of anchors elements
+    + if there is a match set replace the anchor element with a span containing a _here_ class.
+- Learning objectives
+    + Work with a list of elements
+    + Look into each one
-- Learning objectives: Query a list of elements and look at each one, update the attributes in an element as well as its innerHTML
+    + Replace elements as well as its innerHTML

+#### Steps

 Copy _seed-file.html_ to _where-am-i.html_.
 Do the following things